-Our contribution is to elaborate and quantitatively assess a euro area reinsurance scheme in which the demand for insurance, the optimal contributions and payouts, and the incentive compatibility constraints, are all founded on and derived from an explicit mechanism-design theoretic economic model.
-The notions corresponding to experience rating, triggers, pay-in rate, and caps are hence endogenously determined by our model's solution key elements: promised utility, serving the function of experience rating, and the optimal state- and history-contingent transfers, combining the functions of trigger, pay-in, and cap.
+Our contribution is analyzing and quantitatively assessing a euro area reinsurance scheme in which the demand for insurance, the optimal contributions and payouts, and the incentive compatibility constraints are derived from an explicit mechanism-design theoretic economic model.
+The notions corresponding to experience rating, triggers, payin rate, and caps are endogenously determined by the model solution's key elements-promised utility serves the function of experience rating and the optimal state-and history-contingent risk-sharing transfers combine the functions of trigger, pay-in, and cap.